proof88/PGE/PGE/PRRE/docpages/internal/menu-04-Glossary.md

 [http://www.opentk.com/doc/advanced/vertex-cache-optimization](http://www.opentk.com/doc/advanced/vertex-cache-optimization)

+## Culling

+Removing hidden objects from rendering.
+This means we can determine hidden objects somehow and skip rendering them since they wouldn't make any change to the final rendered image anyway.

 ## AGP Fast Writes

 A method of allowing the CPU to send data directly to the AGP bus without having to use main system memory.
 Speeds up AGP reads.
 Doesn’t have effect on AGP writes.